millycakes/final-project/README.md

 * (2 points) Axios
     * We used Axios in our project to enable communication between both frontend and backend.
 Both GET and POST requests were done via Axios.
 * (2 points) React Native
-    * We will be learning React Native (and potentially Firebase) to create the frontend and the storage database.
+    * We will be learning React Native to create the frontend of Checkmate.
 While React and React Native share some similarities, it is still a completely different language.
-We also need to use React Native to provide support for iOS and Android.
-If we use Firebase, we will have to learn how to integrate it into the app and potentially learn how to use its cloud messaging systems.
+We used React Native to provide support for both iOS access and Android access.

 ### Jenna
 * (5 points) React Native